Perfect Girl (song)

-"Perfect Girl" is a song by British singer Kim Wilde, released as the second single from her album Never Say Never, released in 2006.
+"Perfect Girl" is a song by the English pop singer Kim Wilde, released as the second single from her album Never Say Never, released in 2006.
 The album contains new songs (including this one) as well as re-recorded versions of some of Wilde's 1980s hits.

 Released in Germany, the single contained the "Radio Edit" of the song, but also two remixes.
 It also contained a new acoustic version of "European Soul" from Wilde's 1988 best-selling album Close.